Unsterilized and Sterilized Foreign Exchange Interventions

 Some countries, such as China, where exports are an important part of the economy, routinely intervene in the FX markets to keep their currency from appreciating.
 However, these countries must give up their ability to control their own interest rates, since higher interest rates draws capital seeking a higher return from around the world, which would cause the domestic currency to appreciate.
 Some countries do attempt to maintain some control over their domestic policy while also maintaining the foreign exchange rate of their currency within certain bounds by instituting capital controls.
 China, for instance, restricts the trading of its currency.

 Central banks that want to maintain control of their domestic monetary policy rarely intervene in the foreign exchange markets for an extended duration, because market forces will quickly return the exchange rate to the currency's supply-demand equilibrium after the intervention ends.
 Interventions, therefore, are conducted to blunt large currency moves caused by major events or market uncertainties that would normally have only a temporary effect on the exchange rate.
-For instance, during the recent Japanese earthquake and tsunami, the Japanese yen was increasing in strength because it was feared that insurance companies would have to sell foreign assets to convert to yen to pay for damages and such a fear caused many traders involved in the yen carry trade to unwind their positions, strengthening the yen even more.
+For instance, during the recent Japanese earthquake and tsunami, the Japanese yen was increasing in strength because it was feared that insurance companies would sell foreign assets to convert to yen to pay for damages and such a fear caused many traders involved in the yen carry trade to unwind their positions, strengthening the yen even more.
 Because a strong yen hurts Japanese exports, the central banks of the G-7 economies decided to intervene by selling yen to lower its exchange rate.

 In the United States, the U.S. Treasury has primary responsibility for international fiscal policy, but usually consults with the Federal Reserve.
 Any foreign intervention carried out by the United States is conducted by the New York Fed, which is the fiscal agent for the United States.